What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to bioresource production through photosynthesis

 It is said that more than 80 % of the biomass on Earth comes from the absorption of carbon dioxide through photosynthesis.
-Technologies that utilize bioresources to achieve carbon neutrality are being researched, and various optical technologies are expected to be applied to evaluate photosynthesis processes.
+Technologies that utilize bioresources to achieve carbon neutrality are being researched, with various optical technologies expected to be applied to evaluate photosynthesis processes.

 Click to enlarge

-Fluorescence quantum yield measurement - Measuring the efficiency of photosynthesis in light energy utilization with photons
+Fluorescence quantum yield measurement - Using photons to measure the efficiency of photosynthesis in light energy utilization

-In photosynthesis, photosynthetic pigments such as chlorophyll absorb light and a chemical reaction occurs.
+In photosynthesis, photosynthetic pigments, such as chlorophyll, absorb light causing a chemical reaction to occur.
 The ratio of chemical energy to light energy absorbed by the dye is the efficiency of light energy utilization in photosynthesis.

 By measuring the number of photons in the absorbed light and fluorescence, it is possible to determine the amount of change in the utilization efficiency of the absorbed light energy.
 This is expected to be applied to research and development, such as elucidating the mechanism of photosynthesis and improving the efficiency of artificial photosynthesis.